chateau181/Autonomous-ODD-Monitoring-Demo/README.md

   - Improve decision-making for ambiguous or incomplete sensor information.

 - ROS2 integration
-  - Connect the monitoring framework with robotic middleware and autonomous system components.
+  - Connect the monitoring framework with autonomous system components through ROS2 communication interfaces.

 - Visualization and monitoring interface
   - Provide real-time visualization of ODD status and detected violations.